selabhvl/hvl-phd-latextemplate/README.md

 Compiling
 =========

-The project uses the latexmk script to compile the latex to pdf, and a makefile is enclosed to make compilation easier.
+The project uses the latexmk to compile the latex to pdf, and a makefile is enclosed to make compilation easier.

 * To generate the main pdf file, simply run the command